Rainbow Youth

 Rainbow Youth (stylised RainbowYOUTH, formerly Auckland Lesbian and Gay Youth) is a registered charitable organisation that provides education, information, support and advocacy for LGBTIQ youth in New Zealand.
 It was formed in 1989.

 History

 Rainbow Youth was originally formed under the name Auckland Lesbian and Gay Youth in 1989 and became an incorporated society in 1995, also being renamed Rainbow Youth at the same time.
-Between the late 1990s and 2005, RainbowYOUTH began their education program in Auckland high schools, as well as several of their peer-support groups, all of which are still running today.
+Between the late 1990s and 2005, RainbowYOUTH began their education program in Auckland high schools, as well as several of their peer support groups.

 Mission

 Rainbow Youth's mission is “to provide unbiased information and education regarding sexuality, gender and identity to everyone in the community, in order to foster understanding and acceptance of diversity” and "to provide support, information and advocacy services to queer and questioning youth, their friends, and whānau".

 Governance

 Rainbow Youth is run by youth and for youth, with its executive board being made up entirely of people under the age of 27.